-Each project with a proposed cash commitment shall, upon award, have a companion cost share account established with its own SpeedType in the Finance System specifically for tracking cost share expenditures.
-This companion account will enable the segregation of cost shared expenses from sponsor-funded expenses and prevent commingling of general purpose funds with project expenditures.
-The SpeedType for the companion account will be requested by CCO and assigned by CCO at project set up.
-The account will be titled “Cost Sharing for [insert project number].”
+Each project with a proposed cash commitment shall, upon award, have a cost share project established with its own SpeedType in the Finance System specifically for tracking cost share expenditures.
+This cost share project will enable the segregation of cost shared expenses from sponsor-funded expenses and prevent commingling of general-purpose funds with project expenditures.
+The SpeedType for the cost share project will be requested by RFS and assigned at project set up.
+The project will be titled “Cost Sharing for [insert project number].”
 All cost sharing expenditures must be recorded in SpeedTypes created for this purpose.

 The PI and department are responsible to ensure that:

-- Any funds obligated to meet committed cost share are transferred into the companion SpeedType(s);
+- Any funds obligated to meet committed cost share are transferred into the cost share SpeedType(s);

 - Cost sharing funds are spent concurrently with award expenditures and/or per the terms of the award;

 - Costs used to satisfy matching or cost sharing requirements comply with the same policies governing allowability as other costs under the approved budget;

 - Indirect costs are used to meet this obligation only if specifically allowable in the award.

 Once the cost sharing commitment has been fulfilled, unexpended funds in the cost share SpeedType should be returned to the campus contributors in proportion to each unit’s contribution.

 University-paid salary expense and fringe benefits committed as cost sharing are recorded on the cost share SpeedType in the Finance System.